liquibase/liquibase-contribute-site/docs/code/api/resource-resourceaccessor.md

 ### search()

 The search method is used by `includeAll` and other code which is looking to find files in a directory.
-The logic must respect the SearchOptions passed, and should return the resources in an order that is expected by the user.
-Often times this is alphabetical order.
+The logic must respect the SearchOptions passed and should return the resources in an order that is expected by the user.
+Oftentimes this is in alphabetical order.

 ### describeLocations()